 Things and Places Speaking of Themselves: From Rome to Byzantium

-At some unspecified moment, perhaps in the second half of the 1st c.
-BCE, there began to appear pictures with explications.
+At some unspecified moment, perhaps in the second half of the first century BCE, there began to appear pictures with explications.
 The earliest occurrence is in Palestrina Nilotic mosaics.
-A little later in various regions of the Roman Empire mosaics emerge with the names of dogs, horses, and circus animals, such as tigers, as well as names of gladiators, charioteers and athletes, that is, transient and accidental appellations.
+A little later, in various regions of the Roman Empire, mosaics emerge with the names of dogs, horses, and circus animals, such as tigers, as well as names of gladiators, charioteers, and athletes; that is, transient and accidental appellations.
 There is also a new development in mosaics with classical subject matter.
-In the 2nd and 3rd centuries captioned images of great poets and philosophers of Antiquity begin to appear; in addition to real people, we can observe names of the months accompanied by their allegorical images, as well as captioned personifications of abstract concepts such as “creation”, “generosity”, etc. Moreover, captions were attached to personified images of rivers, mainly rivers of heaven, as well as elements such as winds, the ocean, etc. Thus, labels were appreciated not only by those with low-level artistic preferences, but also by cultured adherents of pagan philosophical systems.
-Paradoxically, what the identifying labels all shared was the sense of a certain deficiency of artistic expression and the need for a “verbal explanation”.
+In the second and third centuries, captioned images of great poets and philosophers of Antiquity begin to appear; in addition to real people, we can observe names of the months accompanied by their allegorical images, as well as captioned personifications of abstract concepts such as “creation,” “generosity,” etc. Moreover, captions were attached to personified images of rivers, mainly rivers of heaven, as well as elements such as winds, the ocean, etc. Thus, labels were appreciated not only by those with low-level artistic preferences, but also by cultured adherents of pagan philosophical systems.
+Paradoxically, what the identifying labels all shared was the sense of a certain deficiency of artistic expression and the need for a “verbal explanation.”

-During my stay at Dumbarton Oaks, I assembled evidence of the developing urge in Byzantium to explain and to “label”.
-Among my examples are labels such as “this stone is from the Calvary” or signboards such as “distillery of the holy monastery of Ataous”, or a street sign “phoros Theodosianos” from Ephesos.
-The vita of St. John the Almsgiver gives us an interesting example of house -labelling.
-The most striking example is the inscription found recently on the Constantinopolitan city wall: “The Gates of St. Romanos”.
+During my stay at Dumbarton Oaks, I assembled evidence of the developing urge in Byzantium to explain and to “label.”
+Among my examples are labels such as “this stone is from the Calvary” or signboards such as “distillery of the holy monastery of Ataous,” or a street sign “phoros Theodosianos” from Ephesos.
+The vita of St. John the Almsgiver gives us an interesting example of house-labeling.
+The most striking example is the inscription found recently on the Constantinopolitan city wall: “The Gates of St. Romanos.”
 Does this mean that not only Byzantine icons and miniatures, but also Byzantine streets and squares were systematically “captioned” and “labeled”?
 If substantial evidence thereof will be found, it will provide a clearer picture of a huge shift in world outlook, of which the triumph of Christianity was but a small fragment.